Protecting the Engine

 Whatever feels convenient.

-Whatever helps us take the edge off.
+Whatever takes the edge off.

 And too often, that fuel is alcohol.